Getting started

 - Ableton Live 11 or later (with Max for Live)

-- An MCP-compatible LLM client (Claude Desktop, Claude Code, Cursor, etc.)
+- An MCP-compatible LLM client running on your local machine - Claude Desktop, Claude Code, Cursor, etc.

-.amxdfile onto your master/main track in Ableton - Make sure the device is toggled on — you should see a green connection indicator when the server is running
+talkback-bridge.amxdfile onto your master/main track in Ableton - Make sure the device is toggled on and the MCP button is pressed - the button turns orange when the server is running

-The device needs to be on the master track so it can read the full session state across all tracks.
+The device needs to be on the master/main track if you want it to read the full session state across all tracks.

 Talkback uses the Model Context Protocol to connect your AI to Ableton.
 It runs locally on your machine — no cloud server involved.